• Skip to main content

 • Place the baking dish (or ramekins) onto a baking tray to make handling later on easier.

-• In a mixing bowl whisk the eggs, then the sugar, the vanilla, the chocolate milk (or milk plus cocoa powder or milk stout) and the heavy cream.
+• In a mixing bowl whisk the eggs, then the sugar, the vanilla, the milk stout (or other stout) and the heavy cream.

 • Pour the custard over the bread cubes and chocolate chips (divide evenly if using ramekins).
 Let rest for 30 minutes to allow the bread to soak up the liquid.